-The torch will be safely stored in a Davy (safety) lamp, which will be strapped across two seats on board.
+The torch will be safely stored in a Davy (safety) lamp, strapped across two seats on board.
 The other passengers on board include David Beckham, London 2012 chairman Seb Coe and several other dignitaries.
-When the plane lands, it will mark the beginning start of a 70-day torch relay around the UK.
+It will mark the beginning start of a 70-day torch relay around the UK when the plane lands.

 As the Olympics near, more and more events and offerings are expected to be unveiled.
 British Airways will also fly passengers in “dove” themed planes during the Olympic season.